fujieda/DynaJson/README.md

 DynaJson is designed as a drop-in replacement of [DynamicJson](https://github.com/neuecc/DynamicJson).
 You can intuitively manipulate JSON data through the dynamic type in the same way as DynamicJson.
 It is written from scratch and licensed under the MIT license instead of Ms-PL of DynamicJson.

-DynaJson can parse and serialize five times faster than DynamicJson.
+DynaJson can parse and serialize four times faster than DynamicJson.
 It has no recursive call to process deeply nested JSON data and no extra dependency except for Microsoft.CSharp for .Net Standard to reduce the package size of your applications.

 ## Usage